bennett-nguyen/marlb/README.md

 I'll assume that you have cloned this repository and got the interpreter so let's get started.
 <br>
 <br>
-First, create a text file (in any directory you want) and open that file with your prefered text editor.
+First, create a `*.marble` file (with any name that doesn't contain whitespaces and in any directory you want) and open that file with your prefered text editor.
 <br>
 Then, get the music sheet of this song so you can convert each note in that song to marlb code<br>
 <br>